Networked Society Symposium 2018

 In 2018 the Networked Society Symposium will focus on digital ethics and human-computer interactions.
 We will be showcasing new research into how companion robots affect wellbeing, the rise of robot lawyers, data and cybersecurity.
 Plus, new developments in virtual reality rehabilitation, smart workwear to monitor employee health, interactive education models and so much more.

-A detailed program will be released in coming months.
-Register today as this event will book out.
+Scroll down for a detailed program.
+Register today as this event will book out!